How to Ace the Interview

 3. Get to know the school ahead of time.
 Find out what types of programs it offers so you can ask specific questions.
 Parents should also prep their child to talk about what the individual private school focuses on so they can tell the interviewer why they want to attend.
 Be aware of the school’s mission and philosophy.

 4. Pay attention to the details of the process.
 Read through the information the school sends you about the interview and assessments or tests thoroughly so you can tell your child what to expect.
+Make sure to meet any deadlines.
+If the interview is virtual, test your technology beforehand.

 5. On interview day, don’t overdress.
-Kids should look presentable but be comfortable since they may be asked to play or work during the interview, depending on the age of the child.
+Kids should look presentable but be comfortable, since they may be asked to play or work during the interview, depending on the age of the child.
 Look up the school’s dress code and wear something similar.